-Initially, the company thought that the Osaka Heavy Ion Therapy Center would provide 120 sessions in the initial year, 600 in the second, and 800 in the third (the maximum number would be between 1,000 and 1,200 a year), and with fees of JPY2.4mn for the treatment of patients with certain tumors covered by insurance (bone and soft tissue tumors not indicated for surgery; 30% copayment and the rest covered by health insurance), and copayment of JPY3.14mn for advanced treatment for other tumors.
+Initially, the company thought the Osaka Heavy Ion Therapy Center would provide 120 sessions in the initial year, 600 in the second, and 800 in the third (the maximum number would be between 1,000 and 1,200 a year), and with fees of JPY2.4mn for the treatment of patients with certain tumors covered by insurance (bone and soft tissue tumors not indicated for surgery; 30% copayment and the rest covered by health insurance), and copayment of JPY3.14mn for advanced treatment for other tumors.

 The Osaka Heavy Ion Therapy Center business operated at a loss until FY03/22.
 However, in FY03/23, the scope of insurance coverage for heavy-ion therapy expanded from primarily prostate cancer to include liver cancer, pancreatic cancer, and other indications, leading to a significant increase in the number of treatments beyond initial expectations.
-As a result, sales in FY03/23 increased to JPY1.4bn (+26.3% YoY) and the business generated operating profit of JPY46mn (compared to a loss of JPY266mn in FY03/22).
-The company expects to maintain profitable operations going forward.
+As a result, sales in FY03/23 increased to JPY1.4bn (+26.3% YoY), and the business turned profitable with operating profit of JPY46mn (compared to a loss of JPY266mn in FY03/22).
+According to the company, the business has since remained consistently profitable (through FY03/25).

 The company has three heavy-ion radiotherapy facilities (two in Kyushu) that perform 640 treatments per year.
-It had anticipated that the utilization rate would be higher considering the population difference between the Kyushu and Kinki regions, but it seems that the extension of insurance coverage in March 2019 to include heavy-ion therapy for prostate cancer means that the company has faced a greater number of persons seeking the treatment than expected.
+It had anticipated the utilization rate would be higher considering the population difference between the Kyushu and Kinki regions, but it seems that the extension of insurance coverage in March 2019 to include heavy-ion therapy for prostate cancer means the company has faced a greater number of persons seeking the treatment than expected.
 The expected unit price also decreased sharply due to the expansion of insurance coverage.
 Thus, it is possible that it will take longer than planned for the service to turn profitable due to increased operation of the facility at a lower unit price than initially assumed.